Controversial Hong Kong media tycoon's home firebombed

 "This is a continual effort to try to intimidate the press in Hong Kong," said Next Media spokesman Mark Simon.
 "This is raw and pure intimidation."

-He said police will investigate the firebombing like any other criminal act.

-Some feel that Hong Kong police don't always follow up fully on acts against the city's democrats or against Apple Daily, and that culprits are rarely found.

-Hong Kong police confirmed they were looking into two incidents, one at a residence on Kadoorie Avenue in Kowloon and one at the offices of Next Media.
+Hong Kong police confirmed they are looking into two incidents, one at a residence on Kadoorie Avenue in Kowloon and one at the offices of Next Media.

-Lai, who stepped down as chairman of Next Media and as publisher of the Apple Daily tabloid in December, is a well-known critic of Beijing.
+Lai, who stepped down as chairman of Next Media and as publisher of the popular, pro-democracy Apple Daily tabloid in December, is a well-known critic of Beijing.

 He was arrested for refusing to leave a pro-democracy protest site in central Hong Kong last month as police cleared protesters who had shut major thoroughfares in the city for two-and-a-half months.